VIVEK-kuma/twitter_sentiment_analysis/README.md

 # twitter_sentiment_analysis
 twitter sentiment analysis using various classification methods

+The file name starting with final is the final notebook please review it

 Datset contains nearly 31k tweets along with the tweet and the label associated with them here label 1 means tweet is racist/sexist and label 0 means it is not raicist/sexist